theCuriousHAT/TextRepresentationNLP/README.md

 # 🧠 Text Representation in NLP

 This project delves into various techniques for representing text data in Natural Language Processing (NLP).
-It covers foundational methods like Bag of Words (BoW) and Term Frequency-Inverse Document Frequency (TF-IDF), as well as advanced approaches such as Word2Vec and BERT embeddings.
+It covers foundational methods like Bag of Words (BoW) and Term Frequency-Inverse Document Frequency (TF-IDF).
 The goal is to provide a comprehensive understanding of how different text representation methods can be implemented and compared.
+This is part-1 of the text representation series, which covers just the basics of how text can be represented in Vector form.
+The notebook covers the concepts in detail using examples and code.
+Vectorizing techniques are also been coded from scratch for better understanding.

 # 📂 Project Structure

 ```
 📂 TextRepresentationNLP/
 ├── Text_representation/
-│   ├── 01_BoW_TFIDF.ipynb
-│   ├── 02_Word2Vec.ipynb
-│   ├── 03_BERT_Embeddings.ipynb
+│   ├── nlp2_text_repre_medium_article.ipynb
-│   └── utils.py
 ├── data/
-│   └── sample_corpus.txt
+│   └── medium_articles_v3.csv
 ├── requirements.txt
 └── README.md
 ```